We started with the premise that advertising was a means to create dissatisfaction.

 Continuing our celebrations of the Citroen CX’s 40th anniversary we present what resembles a period review by Archie Vicar.
 What did the great man think of the car on a drive from Paris to the West German border with East Germany in 1974?

 From “The Driving and Motoring Month”, September, 1974.
-Photos by Douglas Land-Windermere
+Photos by Douglas Land-Windermere.
+Owing to a series of events stemming from an unplanned intervention by the Stasi, stock photos have been used.

 Indicative of the Citroen CX’s innovative character, the oil level can be checked inside the car thanks to a pneumatic indicator on the remarkably novel dashboard.
 The CX resembles a futuristic show car but is in fact on sale soon.
 The body shell joins to the underframe by means of 16 flexible rubber mountings.
-The steering strongly self-centres so that one only has to apply force when changing direction.
-Continue reading “Driving the Future: 1974 Citroen CX 2200 Super Road Test”
+The steering strongly self-centres so that one only has to Continue reading “Driving the Future: 1974 Citroen CX 2200 Super Road Test”

 Advertising that mentions potential problems draws customers’ attention to them.
 Mazda’s advert from 1973 does just this.
 And it uses weasel wording too.